juju/docs/src/en/charms-deploying.md

 applications can be consolidated instead of dedicating a machine per application unit.

-Below, the `--constraints` option is used to create an LXD controller with enough memory for other applications to run.
+Below, the `--constraints` option (see [Using constraints][charms-constraints]) is used to create an LXD controller with enough memory for other applications to run.
 The `--to` option is used to specify a machine:

 ```bash
 juju bootstrap --constraints="mem=4G" lxd lxd-controller